XPS INSULATION BOARDS

 Is This XPS Range Right for Your Project?

-- Choose this range if your project involves foundation walls, plinth zones below DPC, basement perimeters, or any application where the insulation sits in permanent contact with ground moisture, splash-back, or hydrostatic pressure.
+- Choose this range if your project involves foundation walls, plinth zones below DPC, basement perimeters, or any application where insulation sits in permanent contact with ground moisture, splash-back, or hydrostatic pressure.

-FAQ — XPS Board Installation and Compatibility
+FAQ — XPS Board Specification, Ordering, and Compatibility

 How much do XPS foundation boards cost compared to standard EPS?